-CO370 ORGANIZATIONAL COMMUNICATION
+CO370 ORGANIZATIONAL

+COMMUNICATION

-This course provides an overview of the various theories and approaches which have been developed to understand human processes in organizations.
+SP/Odd Years This course provides an overview of the various theories and approaches which have been developed to understand human processes in organizations.
 It focuses on the impact of globalization and emerging communication technology on organizational processes, as well as the influence of organizational structure and hierarchy on communication and other organizational outcomes.
 Prerequisite: CO210.

-PRINT MEDIA EXPERIENCE
+CO385 PRINT MEDIA EXPERIENCE

-F/SP This course provides students with practical on-campus Students work on the university journalism experience. newspaper, Triton's Call, under faculty supervision, reporting and writing on events relevant to the University community.
+This course provides students with practical on-campus journalism experience.
+Students work on the university newspaper, Triton's Call, under faculty supervision, reporting and writing on events relevant to the University community.
 Prerequisite: CO226 or concurrent enrollment.